Skip to main content

 Assigned Reading

 The official textbook for the Disaster Medicine Fellowship is Koenig and Schultz’s Disaster Medicine.
 Disaster medicine fellows complete regular reading assignments and discussions each week.
-Each month, the fellow is required to find, discuss and critically appraise one current study in disaster medicine during journal club.
-This club is open to faculty, residents, medical students and others interested in disaster medicine.
-Other recommended readings include Five Days at Memorial by Sheri Fink and The Great Influenza by John M. Berry.
+Each month, the fellow is required to find, discuss, and critically appraise one current study in disaster medicine during journal club.
+Other recommended readings include Five Days at Memorial by Sheri Fink, The Great Influenza by John M. Berry, and The Johnstown Flood by David McCullough.
+Other books, podcasts, and films are assigned and discussed through a disaster medicine lens at bimonthly meetings throughout the year.

 Academic Project